liranmatcu/Adv-Sys-Admin/Web-Apache/README.md

-# Start server in debug mode
+# Start web server http in debug mode
-docker-compose up webserver
+docker-compose up web-server-apache
 # In daemon mode
-docker-compose up  -d webserver
+docker-compose up  -d web-server-apache
 # Log on to the web server container
 docker exec -it web-apache sh

 # A demo web server with https
-docker-compose up webdemo
+docker-compose up web-https-apache